aws-samples/config-resource-compliance-dashboard/README.md

 #### Deployment Steps
-**At every step, make sure you are in the region where both your Log Archive bucket and Amazon QuickSight are deployed.**
+**Ensure you are in the region where both your Log Archive bucket and Amazon QuickSight are deployed.**

 ##### Step 1
 Log into the AWS Management Console for your **Log Archive account**.

-1. Open the CloudFormation console and upload the template file `cloudformation/cid-crcd-resources.yaml`.
-Specify these parameters:
+1. Open the CloudFormation console and upload the `cloudformation/cid-crcd-resources.yaml` template file.
+Specify the following parameters:
-   - `Stack name` This is up to you, but we recommend to call it `cid-crcd-resources`.
+   - `Stack name` This is up to you, but we recommend using `cid-crcd-resources`.
-   - `User name of QuickSight user` User name of QuickSight user (as displayed in QuickSight admin panel), see [here](https://quicksight.aws.amazon.com/sn/admin#users).
+   - `User name of QuickSight user` Enter the user name as displayed in the QuickSight admin panel, refer to the [documentation](https://quicksight.aws.amazon.com/sn/admin#users).
-   - `Log Archive account ID` The number of the AWS account where you are currently logged in.
+   - `Log Archive account ID` Enter the AWS account ID where you are currently logged in.
-   - `Log Archive bucket` Name of the Amazon S3 bucket that collects AWS Config data.
+   - `Log Archive bucket` Enter the name of the Amazon S3 bucket that collects AWS Config data.
-   - `Dashboard account ID` Insert again the number of the AWS account where you are currently logged in.
-It is important to repeat the same value as `Log Archive account ID` for the CloudFormation template to deploy the resources for this deployment.
+   - `Dashboard account ID` Enter the same value as the `Log Archive account ID`.
-   - `Dashboard bucket` Insert again the name of the Amazon S3 bucket that collects AWS Config data.
-It is important to repeat the same value as `Log Archive bucket` for the CloudFormation template to deploy the resources for this deployment.
+   - `Dashboard bucket` Enter the same value as the `Log Archive bucket`.
-   - `Configure S3 event notification` Whenever a new AWS Config file is delivered to the Log Archive bucket, a lambda function must be called to create the corresponding partition on Amazon Athena.
-This leverages S3 event notifications which is configured by this template if you select `yes` here.
-There may be cases in which AWS customers already have configured event notifications on the Log Archive bucket; in this case select `no` and then you'll have to manually configure this part (more details below).
+   - `Configure S3 event notification` Select `yes` to configure S3 event notifications.
+This will trigger a Lambda function to create the corresponding partition on Amazon Athena, when a new AWS Config file is delivered to the Log Archive bucket.
+If you have already configured event notifications on the Log Archive bucket, select `no`.
+You'll have to manually configure S3 event noptifications (more details below).
-   - `Configure cross-account replication` Leave it at the default value.
+   - `Configure cross-account replication` Leave at the default value.
 This parameter is ignored in this deployment mode.
-   - **Leave every other parameter to its default value**.
+   - Leave all other parameters at their default value.
-1. Run the template.
+1. Run the CloudFormation template.
 1. Note down the output values of the CloudFormation template.

 ##### Step 2